ebingrav/avwiki/Category:Sun_God_Altar.md

-The sunling temple (northwest) on the top layer contains a monk cook, who carries [assorted herbs and spices](Assorted_Herbs_And_Spices "wikilink"), a [burning hands](Burning_Hands "wikilink") pill.
+The sunling temple (northwest) on the top layer contains a monk cook, who carries [assorted herbs and spices](Assorted_Herbs_And_Spices.md "wikilink"), a [burning hands](Burning_Hands.md "wikilink") pill.
 This pill is very useful for bzks and characters who are otherwise unable to area spell.

 The middle layers feature quests that reward in very powerful gear and insignia bonuses (and almost certain doom).
 See [Seneca